+My article investigates touchable art and introduces artists who recover in their practices the bodily needs for physical contact.
+Amongst the restrictions imposed by COVID-19 are ‘no touch’ policies and the closing of art institutions for unlimited periods of time.
+But our crave for touch grows with the passing of time, and so does our need for seeing new, beautiful things.
 My article suggests different ways in which the public can soothe their desire for physical contact by experiencing art in the virtual space.
 It engages with the works of British artist Lucy Clout, Berlin-based Americans Claire Tolan and Holly Herndon and American artist Julie Weitz.
 Most recently, Australian artist Michelle Vine was awarded a residency with Museum of Brisbane for which she produced work that brought together touchable art and participatory art forms.

 Thank you for your notes!
 I'm announcing my intention to write about this subject :) – Crisia1 year ago